 The Haida are a tribe from the northwestern coast of North America.
-There are also the Coast Salish, 'Ksan, Kwagiutl, Tlingit, and West Coast (Nootka) tribes.
-These tribes all share certain aspects of their artwork but not necessarily the same customs.
+There are also the Coast Salish, 'Ksan, Kwagiutl, Tlingit, and West Coast (Nootka), as well as many other tribes.
+These tribal cultures all share certain aspects of their artwork but not necessarily the same customs.
 We are simply using the term Haida because it is the most commonly recognized name and until we learn more the differentiation will be complicated.
 We will, however, specify where possible.

 Please view our current collection of drawings below.